 STEP Demo replaces steam with supercritical CO2, producing power with smaller, more efficient power plants.

-The sCO2 cycle represents a breakthrough clean, compact, and high-efficiency technology option for future power generation, particularly in a world where fossil fuel based power plants need to become more flexible to complement intermittent solar and wind power.
+The sCO2 power cycle is a breakthrough clean, compact, and high-efficiency power generation technology, particularly in a world where fossil fuel based power plants need to become more flexible to complement intermittent solar and wind power.

-GTI leads the Supercritical Transformational Electric Power Project (STEP Demo), funded with $84 million from the U.S. Department of Energy, to demonstrate a fully integrated functional pilot-scale power plant with 10 MW electric output based upon this transformational power cycle technology.
+GTI Energy leads the Supercritical Transformational Electric Power Project (STEP Demo), funded with $125 million from the U.S. Department of Energy, to demonstrate a fully integrated functional pilot-scale power plant with 10 MW electric output based upon this transformational power cycle technology.

-GTI is joined by Southwest Research Institute and GE Global Research to design, build and operate this grid-connected, advanced power plant pilot that will be located in San Antonio, Texas.
-STEP Demo will be among the largest demonstration facilities for sCO2 technology in the world.
+GTI Energy is joined by Southwest Research Institute and GE Global Research to design, build and operate this grid-connected, advanced power plant pilot located in San Antonio, Texas.
+The STEP Demo will be among the largest demonstration facilities for sCO2 technology in the world